bhoffman0/CSAwesome2/_sources/Unit1-Using-Objects-and-Methods/topic-1-13-constructors.rst

    :answer_e: II and III
    :correct: c
    :feedback_a: I is one of the correct constructors but the second constructor can also be used.
-   :feedback_b: II is not correct because there is no Cat constructor that takes 2 parameters.
+   :feedback_b: II is not correct because there is no Cat constructor with 2 parameters.
    :feedback_c: I and III call the correct constructors.
-   :feedback_d: II is not correct because there is no Cat constructor that takes 2 parameters.
+   :feedback_d: II is not correct because there is no Cat constructor with 2 parameters.
-   :feedback_e: II is not correct because there is no Cat constructor that takes 2 parameters.
+   :feedback_e: II is not correct because there is no Cat constructor with 2 parameters.

     Consider the following class.
 Which of the following successfully creates a new Cat object?